Gainsborough Gardens: Notable residents

 9a, 'Eirene Cottage', was the home of C.E.
 Maurice, the husband of the sister of Octavia Hill.
 Hill was the founder of the National Trust and a pioneer of conservation.
 Maurice helped preserve Parliament Hill Fields and limit the expansion of construction onto nearby Hampstead Heath while living at 9a.
 The family of songwriter Gary Osborne lived in Gainsborough Gardens in the late 1960s.
 The women's suffrage campaigner Elizabeth Knight lived at No. 7 in 1933.
 The historian Bernard M. Allen moved to "The Small House", No. 14, in Gainsborough Gardens in 1904.
 The Labour MP Arthur Greenwood lived at No. 8 in the 1950s.
 The former Governor of Northern Nigeria, George Sinclair Browne, died at his residence in Gainsborough Gardens in 1946.
 Archibald Chisholm, the oil executive and former editor of the Financial Times, lived at No. 4 in the 1940s.
 The author John le Carré lived at No. 9 from January 1980 until his death alongside his homes in Tregiffian in Cornwall and Wengen in Switzerland.
+No. 10: Lieutenant Colonel Robert Shore, Irish Surgeon, M.D., R.U.I., L.F.P.S.G., Indian Medical Service, recipient of the Kaiser-i-Hind Gold Medal in 1906, retired to London and lived at No. 10 Gainsborough Gardens, with his wife Gertrude, circa 1925 & lived there until his death in 1944.